bixbydevelopers/capsule-sample-shirt/README.md

-Note that in the above example ,the only way to distinguish `Polo Shirt` and `Oxford Dress Shirt` is to use vocabulary as there is no conjunction word (`and`) separating them and you cannot rely on punctuations such as a comma to separate the list of items as Bixby ignores punctuations.
+Note that in the above example ,the only way to distinguish `Polo Shirt` and `Oxford Dress Shirt` is to use vocabulary as there is no conjunction word (`and`) separating them and you cannot rely on punctuations such as a comma to separate the list of items because Bixby ignores punctuations.

 If your capsule needs to support out-of-vocabulary then you need to add training that include out-of-vocabulary items, for example:  `buy foo and bar` or `buy foo and bar and foobar`.
 Make sure you add add variety of